weirdapps/etorotrade/README.md

 **Trading Strategies**

-A python implementation of MACD, Mean Reversion and RSI trading strategies
+A python implementation of basic trading strategies and a stock screener based on difference between DCF valuation and current market price, as well as a comprehensive stock rating